Ambulatory Video Electroencephalogram (EEG)

 During the Test

-If you experience any seizure during the test, you or your family can press a button (your healthcare provider will explain), and that will mark the time, which will allow doctors to identify patterns.
+If you experience any seizure during the test, you can press a button (your healthcare provider will explain), and that will mark the time, which will allow doctors to identify patterns.

 You will return to the clinic after the assigned time.
 The technician will remove the electrodes, and the recording will be downloaded.
 It can take up to a week to get the results of an ambulatory EEG.
 There is no downtime, and you can go home immediately.